Brlaney/words/md/phrases/stand_out.md

 **Audio Reference:** stando03

 ## Definitions:
-- {bc}one that is prominent or conspicuous especially because of excellence
+- **:** one that is prominent or conspicuous especially because of excellence

 ## Short Definitions:
 - one that is prominent or conspicuous especially because of excellence